 Protect Your Wealth From Divorce

 A divorce is the biggest wealth destroyer.
-To protect your wealth, it’s best to monitor your wealth with a free financial tool like Personal Capital.
-With Personal Capital, you can track your expenses, x-ray your investments for excessive fees, and better plan your retirement cash flow.
+To protect your wealth, it's best to monitor your wealth with a free financial tool like Empower.
+With Empower, you can track your expenses, x-ray your investments for excessive fees, and better plan your retirement cash flow.

-I’ve been using Personal Capital since 2012 and have seen my net worth grow tremendously since then due to better money management.
+I’ve been using Empower since 2012 and have seen my net worth grow tremendously since then due to better money management.
 If you are planning to get a divorce, you really need to track all the various parts of your combined net worth to figure out how to fairly divide assets in the future.
-Sign up for Personal Capital today for free.

 Readers, anybody go through a contentious divorce?
 What are some lessons you’ve learned?
 What would you do over again besides never marrying that person?
 Is marriage overrated?
 Female perspectives more than welcome!